 B.A.
 Psychology, Boston University, 2008; Ed.M.
 Mind, Brain, & Education, Harvard University, 2013

-Interests: Cognitive development, social/emotional development, infancy, brain development, early childhood.
+Interests: Cognitive development, social/emotional development, developmental psychopathology, infancy, brain development

 General Developmental Psychology

-I’m currently an NIMH predoctoral fellow working under the mentorship of Dr. Jed Elison.
+I’m currently a doctoral dissertation fellow working under the mentorship of Drs.
+Jed Elison and Michael Georgieff.
 I aim to combine neural and behavioral measures to characterize early social-cognitive development.
-We know very little about the early development of the putative social brain.
-Further, we know very little about trajectories of brain and behavioral development that anticipate the emergence of clinically impairing patterns of behavior.
-The longitudinal characterization of circuits related to atypical behaviors or cognitive processing or requires incorporating innovative neuroimaging technology with new, creative, and developmentally appropriate behavioral assessments.
-I aim to develop behavioral assays for characterizing antecedents of high-level social cognition (e.g., implicit mentalizing abilities) during the infant period that are amendable to examining brain-behavior associations.
-More broadly, I aim to explore complex social phenomena at multiple levels of analysis in the infant and toddler developmental periods using assays that are directly relevant to both typical and atypical development and can be linked to specific neural circuits.
+The brain circuits involved in processing social information appear to be especially susceptible to dysfunction across multiple mental, emotional, and behavioral disorders.
+Understanding how the brain processes and responds to social information requires integrating innovative neuroimaging technology with new, creative, and developmentally appropriate behavioral assessments.
+Thus, my overarching research strategy is to explore complex social phenomena at multiple levels of analysis in the infant and toddler developmental periods using assays that are directly relevant to both typical and atypical development and can be linked to specific neural circuits.

 Dehaes, M., Aggarwal, A., Lin, P.-Y., Fortuno, C., Fenoglio, A., Roche-Labarbe, N., Soul, J., Franceschini, M.A., & Grant, P.E.
 (2014).
 Cerebral oxygen metabolism in neonatal hypoxic ischemic encephalopathy during and following therapeutic hypothermia.
 Journal of Cerebral Blood Flow and Metabolism.